libsdl-org/SDL/docs/README-harmony.md

 1. Get the source code for SDL and copy the 'ohos-project' directory located at SDL/ohos-project to a suitable location.
 Also make sure to rename it to your project name (In these examples: YOURPROJECT).

    (The 'ohos-project' directory can basically be seen as a sort of starting point for the ohos-port of your project.
-It contains the glue code between the HarmonyOS ArkTS 'frontend' and the SDL code 'backend'.
+It contains the glue code between the OpenHarmony ArkTS 'frontend' and the SDL code 'backend'.
 It also contains some standard behaviour, like how events should be handled, which you will be able to change.)

 2. Add the dependencies directory (hvigor file directory ) provided under the YOURPROJECT directory .

 3. Move or [symlink](https://en.wikipedia.org/wiki/Symbolic_link) the SDL directory into the "YOURPROJECT/entry/src/main/cpp" directory

-​	(This is needed as the source of SDL has to be compiled by the HarmonyOS compiler)
+​	(This is needed as the source of SDL has to be compiled by the OpenHarmony compiler)

 3. Edit "YOURPROJECT/entry/src/build-profile.json5" to specify the path to the CMakeLists.txt file
 4. Edit "YOURPROJECT/build-profile.json5" to specify the version of the sdk